SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/03-Data-Inspection.md

 - Stabilize the error
 - Locate the source of the error
-    - Gather the data
+    - gather the data
-    - Analyze the data and form hypothesis
+    - analyze the data and form hypothesis
-    - Determine how to prove or disprove the hypothesis
+    - determine how to prove or disprove the hypothesis
 - Fix the defect
 - Test the fix
 - Look for similar errors